GT4SD/gt4sd-core/README.md

 pip install -r vcs_requirements.txt
 ```

+A few VCS dependencies require Git LFS to be installed (make sure it's available on your system).

 ### Development setup & installation

 If you would like to contribute to the package, we recommend the following development setup: